Morissala/blog/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Morissala Donzo is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

+# Interests to show in About Widget
+interests:
+    - Data Science
+    - Web and App developpement
+    - cyber security

+# Education to show in About widget
+education:
+    courses:
+        -course: Mathematique and computer Science
+        institution: People's Friendship University of Russia
+        year : present